-Knowing the complexities of when the Michigan no-fault insurance protections apply, and how to maximize your recovery for no-fault benefits and for your claims against an at-fault driver, are keys of focus for Conybeare Law Office.
+Knowing the complexities of when the Michigan no-fault insurance protections apply, and how to maximize your recovery for no-fault benefits and your claims against an at-fault driver, are keys of focus for Conybeare Law Office.
 We have helped thousands of people injured in accidents.

 A knowledgeable Michigan attorney for no-fault insurance coverage is critical to getting fair compensation.

-Since the Michigan No-Fault Act was adopted in 1973.
-In June 2019, major legislative changes to the No-Fault Act will go into effect over the next 2 years that will have an impact on all claims arising out of a Michigan motor vehicle accident.
-There have been thousands of appellate court decisions interpreting it the No-Fault Act, countless publications explaining it, and annual multi-day seminars devoted to keeping attorneys up-to-date on the status of the law.
+The Michigan No-Fault Act was adopted in 1973 and was substantially re-written in 2019.
+As a result, major changes went into effect that impact almost all claims arising out of a Michigan motor vehicle accident.
+There have been thousands of appellate court decisions interpreting the No-Fault Act, countless publications explaining it, and annual multi-day seminars devoted to keeping attorneys up-to-date on the status of the law.
 No-fault insurance is a complex area of law.
 It is counter-intuitive and filled with landmines.

 At Conybeare Law Office, we continually follow the new cases, refer to publications, and attend seminars to stay current.
-Because we know the Michigan No-Fault Insurance Act, lawyers from other states look to us for advice and training to help avoid the pitfalls of being less knowledgeable of Michigan no-fault insurance laws.
+Because we know the Michigan No-Fault Insurance Act, lawyers in Michigan and from other states look to us for advice and training to help avoid the pitfalls of being less knowledgeable of Michigan no-fault insurance laws.

 When there is any Michigan connection to your motor vehicle accident, we know how to evaluate and protect your interests under Michigan laws that out-of-state attorneys may not know or understand.
 We know the distinctions that out-of-state attorneys can easily miss.
 Our expertise in representing injured people has been developed over decades of practicing Michigan no-fault insurance law.
 Let us put our knowledge to work fighting for you.